innoveit/react-native-ble-manager/README.md

 __Arguments__
 - `options` - `JSON`

-[iOS only] the parameter is optional the configuration keys are:
+The parameter is optional the configuration keys are:
-- `showAlert` - `Boolean` - Show or hide the alert if the bluetooth is turned off during initialization
+- `showAlert` - `Boolean` - [iOS only] Show or hide the alert if the bluetooth is turned off during initialization

 __Examples__
 ```js